 John Perkins’ Life-Changing Epiphany

 In 1980, John had an epiphany while sailing in the Virgin Islands.
-Sitting in the ruins of an old sugar plantation, he was struck by the realization that the plantation was built on the bones of thousands of slaves.
-He also realized that his line of work at the time was the modern equivalent of a slaver in the way he used the power of financial institutions to exploit natural and human resources around the world.
+Sitting in the ruins of an old sugar plantation, he was struck by the realization that the plantation was built on the bones of thousands of enslaved people.
+He also realized that his line of work at the time was the modern equivalent of those who enslaved people, given the way he used the power of financial institutions to exploit natural and human resources around the world.

 John committed to stopping his participation in this kind of work, and over the next decade, founded and served as president of an alternative energy company that did ground-breaking work leading to a major change in U.S. energy laws.

 John Perkins in the Amazon Rainforest

 Between 1990 and 2000, John sold his energy company and returned to the Amazon many times to help the Shuar preserve their rainforests and culture.
 In 1995, he traveled to Ecuador’s Amazon with Bill and Lynne Twist at the invitation of the Achuar people.
-The Achuar shared with them the urgent threat to their lands and culture, their vision for self-determination, and a request for allies from the North who would “change the dream of the modern world” by shifting its culture of over-consumption to a culture that honors and sustains life.
+The Achuar shared with them the urgent threat to their lands and culture, their vision for self-determination, and a request for allies from the North to shift the culture of over-consumption to a culture that honors and sustains life.

-John, Bill and Lynne committed to a partnership with the Achuar, and, upon their return to the United States, they co-founded the Pachamama Alliance to carry out this commitment.
+John, Bill, and Lynne committed to a partnership with the Achuar, and, upon their return to the United States, they co-founded Pachamama Alliance to carry out this commitment.

-To date, John is a Pachamama Alliance board member and fundraiser.
+To date, John is a Pachamama Alliance board member.
 He also leads journeys into the Amazon rainforest through the organization’s Pachamama Journeys program.

-John travels the world and encourages business executives, students, and those who come to his talks to “create a world our grandchildren will want to inherit.”
+John also travels the world and encourages business executives, students, and those who come to his talks to “create a world our grandchildren will want to inherit.”